Maritime Celestial Logarithm Tables Mastery: TWO EXERCISES TO CALCULATE THE ALTITUDE OF THE SUN (Hc)

 Maritime Celestial Logarithm Tables Mastery: short summary

-In this course, you will find a total of four exercises from the logarithm tables, with the necessary pages of the tables and solution included. .
+In this course, you will find a total of four exercises from the logarithm tables, with the necessary table pages and solutions included.

 Once you have gone through them and become familiar with them, you can test your skills on the seven remaining exercises.
 You need to purchase the PDF answer files in the store and they come with the full download version of the tables.

-I printed these tables along with the azimuth tables, using only one XL cartridge, or you can check with your local printing house.This is an exceptional tool, but you need to be very organized.
+I printed these tables along with the azimuth tables using only one XL cartridge.
+You can also have them printed at your local print shop.